Wayne Martin (Branch Davidian)

-Douglas Wayne Martin, commonly known as Wayne Martin (c.
-1951 – 19 April 1993), was an African-American Branch Davidian and Harvard-trained attorney.
+Douglas Wayne Martin (June 30, 1950 – April 19, 1993) was an American Branch Davidian and attorney who left the Seventh-day Adventist Church.
 He worked as an attorney in multiple fields, including contract, child custody, and real estate law, and provided the proceeds to the Branch Davidians.
 He was nominally married to Sheila Judith Martin, another Branch Davidian, but she was "carnally" married to David Koresh, the Branch Davidian leader.
-Wayne and Sheila had six children, three of whom died in the 1993 fire.
-Sheila had two more children with Koresh.
-In total, four children died in the 19 April fire: Wayne Joseph, 20; Anita, 18; Sheila Renee, 15; and Lisa Martin, 13.
-Sheila Martin, who left Mount Carmel Center on 21 March in the middle of the siege, eventually won custody over the three surviving children: James, Daniel, and Kimberly Martin.
-Wayne Martin was present at Mount Carmel Center when the 28 February 1993 raid occurred.
+Wayne and Sheila had seven children, four of whom died in the 1993 fire: Wayne Joseph, 20; Anita, 18; Sheila Renee, 15; and Lisa Martin, 13.
+Sheila Martin, who left Mount Carmel Center on March 21 in the middle of the siege, eventually won custody over the three surviving children: James, Daniel, and Kimberly Martin.
+Wayne Martin was present at Mount Carmel Center when the February 28, 1993, raid occurred.
 He was the first person in the compound to call 9-1-1 to local authorities and asked to call off the raid for risk of harming women and children.
 He was considered the second- or third-in-command at Mt.
 Carmel, behind or equal to Steve Schneider.
-He died in the 19 April 1993 fire with three of his children.
+He died in the April 19, 1993, fire with three of his children.
 Wayne Martin was a character in the 2018 miniseries Waco, played by Demore Barnes.

 Early life, education, and career

-Martin was born to Joseph and Helen Martin in Queens, New York City, where he grew up.
+Martin was born to Joseph and Helen Martin in Queens, New York City, on June 30, 1950, where he grew up.
 He attended City College of the City University of New York system as an undergraduate history major, where he made the Dean's list.
-He received a law degree from Harvard Law School in 1977, and he worked as an assistant professor at North Carolina Central University law school for seven years starting in 1978.
+He received a Juris Doctor from Harvard Law School in 1977, and he worked as an assistant professor at North Carolina Central University law school for seven years starting in 1978.
 He also worked as a law librarian at North Carolina Central University until 1985.
 He also received a master's degree in business administration from Columbia University, according to The Dallas Morning News.
 He was admitted to the Texas Bar in 1988, and he was also a member of the Pennsylvania Bar.

 He was friends with Lawrence Johnson, a lawyer, Waco City Council member, and president of the McLennan County chapter of the National Association for the Advancement of Colored People (NAACP), for approximately five years.

 Martin joined the Branch Davidians in 1985 when introduced to them through his wife Sheila J. Martin.